 Everyone has a story—a story that has been influenced by experiences, community, and people.
 Our stories shape who we are and who we are becoming.
 We want to celebrate all of the unique stories and different experiences that have shaped our people and build the fabric of our firm.
 With that in mind, we’re excited to introduce you to leaders across all levels at Credera and their unique stories and perspectives through a blog series called My Credera Story.
-This week you’ll get to know Justin Bell, Credera CEO and president.
+This week you’ll get to know Justin Bell, Credera's Global CEO and President.

 This past July marked the 20-year anniversary of the start of my career.
 It’s been an interesting, challenging, and mostly charmed journey.
 As I’ve been reflecting on all that’s happened over the past 20 years, I wanted to capture some memories and lessons learned so I can remember them later, share with my children when they start their careers, and because (I hope) they will be valuable to you in some way, too.